Science of Sex: Lube

 April 21st, 2011

 There’s a major difference between ingredients.
 BabeLube actually has a shorter list but it includes chemicals like polyoxyethylene, sodium carbomer, Phenoxyethanol, and ethylexyglycerin.
 Glycerin, as you probably realize, is one of those ingredients that can cause irritation in some folks.
-On the other hand, BabeLube Natural’s slightly longer lists consists of purified water, plant cellulose, aloe babadensis, vitamin E, carrageenan, extracts of hibiscus, flax, green tea and sunflower seed, citric acid, and potassium sorbate.
-The list definitely sounds more natural and I know both aloe and vitamin E are common in products that are touted as natural and a few lubes that I’ve heard of also include carrageenan.
+On the other hand, BabeLube Natural’s slightly longer list consists of purified water, plant cellulose, aloe babadensis, vitamin E, carrageenan, extracts of hibiscus, flax, green tea and sunflower seed, citric acid, and potassium sorbate.
+The list definitely sounds more natural, and I know both aloe and vitamin E are common in products that are touted as natural.
+I’ve also heard of a few lubes with carrageenan.
+But does that make it a better lube?

 Because of its thickness and slickness, I’d opt for BabeLube Natural but I’d probably enjoy regular Babelube a little better for clitoral stimulation as I am quite bothered by tackiness around my vulva.
 Both are compatible with all sorts of materials and activities but neither is going to do you a lick of good in wet situations because they’re water-soluble.
 For those activities, you’ll want a silicone-based lube.
 I recommend Uberlube (read my review).